-

 The following key moments can be distinguished in a stock option plan:

-This is the basic structure of a stock option plan, which must be specifically governed by the Regulations that the Companies are required to finalize and approve in order to define the specific conditions, by way of example:
+This is the basic structure of a stock option plan, which must be specifically governed by Regulations that the Companies are required to finalize and approve to define specific conditions, such as:

-- limitation to the exercise of options in the event of termination of employment.
+- Good/Bad Leaver provisions: Limiting exercise in the event of termination of employment (see Question 10).

-However, no changes were made to the tax rules governing the shares assigned to most employees pursuant to Article 51, paragraph 2, letter g) of the Consolidated Income Tax Act.
-Therefore, the value of shares offered to employees are still excluded from the calculation of one’s dependent employment income provided that the shares:
+Broad-Based Share Plans (Art.
+51, para 2, letter g, TUIR): No changes were made to the tax rules governing shares assigned to the generality of employees pursuant to Article 51, paragraph 2, letter g) of the Consolidated Income Tax Act.
+Therefore, the value of shares offered to employees is excluded from the calculation of dependent employment income provided that:

-- are not repurchased by the issuing company or the employer or otherwise disposed of before at least three years have elapsed since the assignment.
+- The shares are not repurchased by the issuing company or the employer or otherwise disposed of before at least three years have elapsed since the assignment.

 -